neheller/kits19/README.md

 The official [2019 KiTS Challenge](kits19.grand-challenge.org) repository.

 ## Before Cloning
 This repository makes use of git-lfs. **Make sure to [install git-lfs](https://git-lfs.github.com/) before cloning!** It's very lightweight and works with Windows, Mac, and Linux.

+I'd recommend downloading and running the installer rather than using PackageCloud.

 ## Usage